matrix-org/matrix.org/content/docs/communities/administration/_index.md

 Here are some important factors to guide your choice:

 1. Upgrading a room means that the room members need to receive the info about the upgrade and then join the new room.
-   The homeserver performing the upgrade by necessity becomes the center of attention here for a while, acting as a gateway to the new room in a sense.
+   The homeserver performing the upgrade initially acts as a gateway to the new room.
-   It thus makes sense to choose a homeserver that is fast and well connected so it can handle all the joins following the room upgrade itself well.
+   You want to choose a homeserver that is fast and well connected so it can handle all the joins following the room upgrade.
-   If your community is centered around a certain homeserver, it probably makes sense use that one.
+   If your community centers around a certain homeserver, it makes sense use that one.
-2. You as well as users on other homeservers may have set up [aliases](https://spec.matrix.org/latest/client-server-api/#room-aliases) - shareable addresses to find the room that are hosted by a specific homeserver.
+2. Users may have set up [aliases](https://spec.matrix.org/latest/client-server-api/#room-aliases) - shareable addresses to find the room that are hosted by a specific homeserver.
-   By definition, a homeserver can thus only update aliases itself hosts.
+   By definition, a homeserver can only update aliases that it hosts.
-   Thus only aliases on the same homeserver will be transferred automatically.
+   Only aliases on the upgrading homeserver transfer automatically.
-   However you can (and should) always update the aliases on other homeservers after the upgrade.
+   However, you can (and should) always update the aliases on other homeservers after the upgrade.
 3. If your community is using a space to organise its rooms, the user upgrading a room needs at least enough access to the parent space to update the reference from the old to the upgraded room.
-4. Room version 12 introduces some changes to room ownership semantics, such as [irrevokable full control](https://github.com/matrix-org/matrix-spec-proposals/pull/4289) of the room.
+4. Room version 12 introduces some changes to room ownership semantics, such as [irrevocable full control](https://github.com/matrix-org/matrix-spec-proposals/pull/4289) of the room.
+   For communities, you should use a long-lived, trusted account, such as a moderation bot account, to upgrade your rooms.
-   Using a separate service account to execute the upgrade means that this account will be the creator of the new room with the special access rights.
+   Using a separate service account to execute the upgrade means that this account will be the creator of the new room with the new special access rights.
-   It being a special account means you can manage access to it among your admins independently of the rules Matrix imposes on you.
+   As a special account, you can manage access to it among your admins outside of Matrix.
-   You could also consider setting up multiple such accounts across multiple homeservers as [`additional_creators`](https://github.com/matrix-org/matrix-spec-proposals/pull/4289), in case one of them becomes unavailable.
+   You could also consider setting up backup accounts on homeservers as [`additional_creators`](https://github.com/matrix-org/matrix-spec-proposals/pull/4289), in case one of them becomes unavailable.

 **Bots and integrations** may require additional manual migration steps.
 After upgrading, ensure your bots and integrations are reconfigured to the new room.